Headers and Footers

 • From the Dashboard, select AppearanceEditor.

-• From the Design page, select Templates, this provides a list of templates.
+• From the Design page, select Patterns.

 To permit editing, the settings sidebar must be visible, if not, select using the icon, A, then from B select Header or Footer as required.